amortaza/go-xel/README.md

-# what does go-xel do?
+# Package `xel`

-Gives Go (golang) applications a Window with an OpenGL (glfw) context with callbacks for Mouse and Keyboard.
+Gives GoLang applications a Window with an OpenGL (glfw) context with callbacks for Mouse and Keyboard.

+# Installation

+`go get -u github.com/amortaza/go-xel`

 # why does go-xel exist?

-go-xel is used by the `Bellina UI Library`
+`xel` is used by the `Bellina UI Library`

 # usage

-Setup in Windows
->set GOROOT=*wherever your go is installed*

->set GOPATH=*wherever your go project is*

-Put the go-xel repository under
->%GOPATH%\src\github.com\amortaza\go-xel

-For example:

-`cd %GOPATH%\src\github.com\amortaza\`

-`git clone git@github.com:amortaza/go-xel.git`

-# note about the examples

-You may need pre-requisites to run `example-xel-nanovg.go`.
-For full instructions on how to setup your environment, please refer to `github.com/amortaza/go-bellina-tutorials/tutorial-00`.

 Pay careful attention to the init() function in the example. runtime.LockOSThread() must be called in init().